TysonAndre/vscode-php-phan/README.md

 This is enabled by default.
 To disable this, add `"phan.enableHover": false` in your `config.json` settings.

+### Completion

+This will complete references to the following element types:

++ variable names (using superglobals and local variables that have been declared in the scope)
++ global constants, global functions, and class names.
++ class constants, instance and static properties, and instance and static method names.

+This is disabled by default.
+To enable this, add `"phan.enableCompletion": true` in your `config.json` settings.

 ## Contributing

 ## Release History

+### 0.5.5 (2018-09-25)

+- Update Phan from 1.0.5 to 1.0.6
+- Add support for code completion (disabled by default)
+- See [Phan's NEWS](https://github.com/phan/phan/blob/1.0.6/NEWS.md) for more details.

 ### 0.5.4 (2018-09-21)